openbmc/openbmc/poky/documentation/dev-manual/vulnerabilities.rst

 =================================

-If a CVE security issue impacts a software component, it can be fixed by updating to a newer version of the software component or by applying a patch.
+If a CVE security issue impacts a software component, it can be fixed by updating to a newer version of the software component, by applying a patch or by marking it as patched via :term:`CVE_STATUS` variable flag.
 For Poky and OE-Core master branches, updating to a newer software component release with fixes is the best option, but patches can be applied if releases are not yet available.